deluca-4139/CH-Song-Exchanger/README.md

 if you're on a Unix system (Mac/Linux). **(Note that at the moment, only Windows systems are supported.
 See TODOs below for more details.)** Make sure you've installed all of the dependencies listed below, either with `pip install` or `py -m pip install`.

-You can also download the latest build from the sidebar of the repository, which should contain an executable build with `pyinstaller`.
+You can also download the latest build from the sidebar of the repository, which should contain an executable built with `pyinstaller`.
 Just extract the archive and run `CH-X.exe` or the equivalent binary.

 ### Dependencies:
 * `twisted`